GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 Tools for loading and manipulating DEA satellite data, as well as data from other geospatial providers, are available in the [`dea-tools.datahandling`](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.datahandling/):

 - `load_ard`: Load and combine multiple Geoscience Australia Landsat, Sentinel-2, or Sentinel-1 Analysis Ready Data products using `odc-stac`.
 Optional features include pixel quality filtering, cloud and contiguity masking, and dropping time steps with a high proportion of poor-quality (e.g. cloudy or shadowed) pixels.
-- `load_reproject`:  Load and reproject all or part of a raster dataset (stored either locally or remotely) to match the coordinate reference system (CRS) and/or resolution of another dataset.
+- `load_reproject`:  Load and reproject all or part of a raster dataset (stored either locally or remotely) to match the coordinate reference system and/or resolution of another dataset.

 ## Spatio-temporal analysis